Junith-K/Junith-K/README.md

 - 👋 Hi, I’m @Junith-K
-- 👀 I’m interested in App/Web Dev
+- 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning FLutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Projects
 - 📫 How to reach me - Discord - Junith_TheWanderer#5682

 <!---